nextflow-io/nf-validation/docs/samplesheetDocs.md

 }
 ```
 will convert the `field` value to a meta value, resulting in the channel `[[id:value, sample:value]...]`
+See [here](../plugins/nf-validation/src/testResources/schema_input.json#L8-22) for an example in the samplesheet.
         </td>
     </tr>
     <tr>